traveltime-dev/traveltime-python-sdk/README.md

 * search_range: Range - When enabled, range adds an arrival window to the arrival time, and results are returned for any journeys that arrive during this window.
 * level_of_detail: LevelOfDetail - When enabled, allows the user to specify how detailed the isochrones should be.
-* snap_penalty: SnapPenalty - When enabled, walking time and distance from the departure location to the nearest road, and from the nearest road to the arrival location, are added to the total travel time and distance of a journey.
-  Enabled by default.
+* snapping: Snapping - Adjusts the process of looking up the nearest roads from the departure / arrival points.

 ### JSON response